The 28-Day Kettlebell Swing Challenge

 Q: How many reps do I need to do?

-A: You do as many reps as you can do, I’m not saying you need to do X reps, but set the bar very high for yourself.
+A: You do as many reps as you can do, I’m not saying you need to do X reps but set the bar very high for yourself.
 Beat your own record the second time around.
-Or challenge your friends, set a number within your group.
+Or challenge your friends, and set a number within your group.

 Q: Yeah but how many are you doing?